 ▲ WARNING!
 This water heater operates by burning gas.

-Carbon monoxide is a colorless, odorless gas that is a by-product of burning of fuels such as coal, wood, charcoal, oil, kerosene, propane, and natural gas.
+Carbon monoxide is a colorless, odorless, gas that is a by-product of burning of fuels such as coal, wood, charcoal, oil, kerosene, propane, and natural gas.
 Breathing excessive and abnormal amounts of carbon monoxide can cause carbon monoxide poisoning, resulting in serious injury or death.
 This water heater must be supplied with adequate combustion air and must be properly vented to the outdoors.
-Have a qualified person (licensed plumber, authorized gas company personnel, or authorized service technician) install the venting system using these installation instructions as well as those provided by the roof jack manufacturer.
-When the installation is complete, check the vent's draft using the instructions on page 22.
+Have a qualified person (licensed plumber, authorized gas company personnel, or authorized service technician) install the venting system using these installation instructions.
+When the installation is complete, check the vent's draft using the instructions on pages 23-24.

-- Install a fuel gas and carbon monoxide detector in the living areas of your home. - Do not install this water heater in the occupied space of the manufactured (mobile) home. - Failure to follow these instructions can result in serious injury or death from carbon monoxide poisoning.
+• Install a fuel gas and carbon monoxide detector in the living areas of your home.

+- Do not install this water heater in a mobile home or manufactured housing. - Failure to follow these instructions can result in serious injury or death from carbon monoxide poisoning.